How rain turns into destructive floods – DW – 08/07/2023

 The volume of water is not the sole factor.
 Soil composition, or rather its ability to absorb, store and release water, also plays a major role.

 This is where the pore size of soil particles comes into play.
-"Colloids" are tiny particles measuring under 2 micrometers wide — too small to be visible to the naked eye.
-Their tiny dimensions, however, means that in large quantities they form a gigantic surface area to which the water molecules bind.
+"Colloids" are tiny particles measuring under 2 micrometers in diameter — too small to be visible to the naked eye.
+Their tiny dimensions, however, means that in large quantities they form a gigantic surface area to which water molecules bind.

-Clay and loam soils contain a lot of these colloids, with the "interstitial water" between the pores unable to run off.
-With few pores, once properly saturated these types of soils can store more water than sand.
+Clay and loam soils contain a lot of these colloids, with "interstitial water" between the pores unable to run off.
+With few pores, once properly saturated, these types of soils can store more water than sand.

-Grains of sand are larger, however, and there are many more large air-filled pores and only a small number of colloids in sandy soil.
-The ground is then barely able to retain the water between the pores, which quickly runs off.
+Grains of sand are larger, however, and there are many more large, air-filled pores and only a small number of colloids in sandy soil.
+The ground is then barely able to retain the water between pores, which quickly runs off.

-Another crucial question is the soil's condition prior to the rainfall.
-In the case of a sudden and heavy downpour after a protracted dry period, soil can't soak up the water all at once.
-Dried-out ground has what's called "water repellency," meaning instead of seeping down, the water flows off the surface.
-Plant residue is also a contributory factor here, due to fats and waxy substances being released during dry conditions.
+Another crucial factor is a soil's condition prior to rainfall.
+In the case of a sudden and heavy downpour after a protracted dry period, soil is unable to absorb large amounts of water all at once.
+Dried-out ground has what's called "water repellency," meaning that instead of seeping down into the earth, water flows off the surface.
+Plant residue is also a contributing factor here, with fatty and waxy substances being released during dry conditions.

 Water forges its own path

-If the soil is saturated after long periods of rain, the water has no choice but to run off along the surface and make its way into streams and rivers.
+When soil is saturated after long periods of rain, water has nowhere to go but to run along the surface and make its way into streams and rivers.

 "The higher the speed and the steeper the slope, especially at embankments and ridges, and the deeper the river, the more power the water will be able to pick up on the riverbed.
 Its pull is equivalent to several kilograms, which is enough to sweep away sand, stones and even debris," explains Dietze.

-Note: This article was originally published in German.
-It was first published July 19, 2021, and updated to include flooding in Slovenia on August 7, 2023.